Description of Program

 Revenue Division/ Voluntary Disclosure Program

 Kansas City, Missouri 64106

 You may also upload your request electronically.
-List ‘Voluntary Disclosure’ for both ‘Company Name’ and ‘Auditor’s Name’ fields.
-These fields MUST be completed in order for your submission to be received.
+Complete the ‘Taxpayer Name’ field and check the button next to ‘Voluntary Disclosure’.
+These fields must be completed in order for your submission to be received.

 Review and Approval of Voluntary Disclosure Requests

 An application will not be considered until a full written disclosure has been made setting out all pertinent facts and circumstances concerning the information required by the Revenue Division.
 The Division will review the facts presented, offer an agreement if appropriate, and send it to the taxpayer or representative of the taxpayer for proper signatures.

 If the Division determines that the taxpayer or its representative misrepresented the information upon which the agreement is based, the agreement is void and the Division can take action to identify and recover any tax obligations as if the agreement did not exist.

 Email or call 816-513-1279.